WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/P-N_Junctions/index.md

 ## Voltage and Current Response Characteristics

-The current response to forward and reverse bias currents is described in the following graph:
+Generally, the current response to forward and reverse bias currents of a P-N junction is described in the following graph:

 ![](../Support_Files/Diode_Behavior.svg)